KCL-BMEIS/OOP/week2B.md

 --

 .explain-bottom[
-Have a go at implementing these changes in your code
+Exercise: implement these changes in your code
 ]

 ---